BCLawLibrary/practical-ai-in-30-days/day-09-how-do-ai-assistants-think.md

 #### Hands-On Exploration:

-1. Check the token limits of the AI assistant you’re using (if available).
+1. Check the token limits of the AI assistant you're using (if available).
 2. Start a conversation with a detailed prompt.
 3. Gradually add more text or context.
 4. Push the token limit and observe how earlier parts of the conversation might get "forgotten" or ignored.